 If you are immunocompromised, you may need to skip unpasteurized juices and only drink pasteurized juices instead.
 Ask your doctor if you have questions about your personal situation including pregnancy.

-4. Lack of fiber in the diet
+4. Lack of Fiber

 Because juicing fruits and veggies rids them of most of their fiber content, you may not be getting an adequate amount of fiber to support your long-term health while on a juice cleanse.